gabriaum/gabriaum/README.md

 ## Skills & Competencies

 - 🚀 **Advanced Backend Development** | Java and Kotlin expert for creating robust services
 - ☁️ **Cloud Architecture** | Experience in designing and implementing scalable solutions on AWS
 - 🔄 **Distributed Systems** | Development of microservices and high-availability applications
 - 📊 **Performance Optimization** | Implementation of efficient solutions and performance monitoring
 - 🔒 **Application Security** | Implementation of secure practices and data protection
 - 🧪 **Automated Testing** | Specialist in unit, integration and end-to-end testing
+- 🔌 **Embedded Systems & Arduino** | Experience with Arduino development, IoT projects, and hardware-software integration

 ## GitHub Metrics